|

-October 1, 2008 — another historic day!
+October 1, 2008 — a historic day!

-Requesting this change based on the 14th Amendment may lead to all cities and counties in the nation having to follow suit and provide proportional elections, because that is what the Constitution delivers us.
+Requesting this change based on the 14th Amendment may lead to all Cities and Counties in the nation having to follow suit and provide proportional elections, because that is what the Constitution delivers us.
 Just by looking at the words winner-takes-all, we can all see without a doubt that our electoral system is not equality based.
 Requesting local governments to provide us proportional elections is the first step.
 The Constitution says we should have proportional elections, because no other system ensures equality before the law.

 For other people — who also want their local electoral system be changed into one that delivers proportionality — this may be a turning point for their electoral system.
 But it is important to send your Elections Commission a request to change the local electoral system yourself, too.
 Read below how to make such a request.